-Ine actuals reported above are based on the management accounts for the authority.
+The actuals reported above are based on the management accounts for the authority.
 The management accounts are prepared on controllable budgets and there is a difference to the definitions used in the comprehensive income and expenditure summary (CIES) and the expenditure and funding analysis (EFA).

 As an example the management accounts would record and manage any direct revenue financing of capital expenditure within the strategic priority but this would be recorded as other income and expenditure in the EFA.
-The outturn report has been reported to members on the 10th July 2019 and will go to full council on the 31st July 2019.